PioneersHub/conference/README.md

 On the [GitHub page of this repository](https://github.com/PioneersHub/conference), click on the "Use this template" button at the upper right side.

-Select where you want to create the repository and give it a custom name, e.g. "conference3000".
+Select where you want to create the repository and give it a custom name.
+Best practice is to use an **all-lowercase** name with **hyphens** instead of spaces.
+Anything else will be tricky as GitHub pages in some parts is case-sensitive.

+Let's use "conference-3000" as an example.

 Once the repository is created, you can clone it to your local machine and start editing the content.

 ### Setting Up Your Conference

-These parts of the repository need to be customized to your conference:

-##### GitHub

-- [ ] Update the `README.md` with your conference name and description.
-Remove anything that is not relevant to your conference.
-We appreciate if you keep the attribution section.
-- [ ] Update the `mkdocs.yml` with your conference name and description.
-- [ ] Update the `docs/` folder with your conference content.
--

 ## Attribution